dell/omnia/docs/PREINSTALL.md

 * A flat topology where all nodes are connected to a switch which includes an uplink to the internet.
 This requires multiple externally-facing IP addresses
 * A hierarchical topology where compute nodes are connected to a common switch, but the master node contains a second network connection which is connected to the internet.
 All outbound/inbound traffic would be routed through the master node.
 This requires setting up firewall rules for IP masquerade, see [here](https://www.server-world.info/en/note?os=CentOS_7&p=firewalld&f=2) for an example.
 ### IP and Hostname Assignment
 The recommended setup is to assign IP addresses to individual servers.
 This can be done manually by logging onto each node, or via DHCP.
-In addition, hostnames should be assigned